SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

 "The following EML statement creates RAP BO instances.
 The BDEF derived "type is created inline.
 With the FROM addition, the %control values "must be specified explicitly.
-You can provide the corresponding values "for all table lines using the short form, i.e. outiside of the inner "parentheses, instead of individually specifying the values for each "instance within the parentheses.
+You can provide the corresponding values "for all table lines using the short form, i.e. outside of the inner "parentheses, instead of individually specifying the values for each "instance within the parentheses.
 In this case, the corresponding %control "component value is assigned for all of the following table lines.